Biggyalecs/server-firewall/readme.txt

 CWP integration is available for csf.
 Since CWP already has some custom modifications, these have been taken into account.
-To access the now inbuilt UI in CWP, there is a new menu option in CWP > ConfigServer Scripts > ConfigServer Firewall.
+To access the now inbuilt UI in CWP, there is a new menu option in CWP > LinuxShield Scripts > LinuxShield Firewall.

 There is now an option in /etc/csf/csf.conf for LF_CWP for login failure